 So, here are the list of things one can do indoors:

 - Explore the cafes and restaurants.
 There are plenty of eat outs on Jonson and Lawson Streets.
 Have a coffee in one of the picture perfect cafes.
-Some of my favourite eat out joints were:
+And also indulge in delicious food that cater for all kinds of travelers.
+Some of my favourite eat out joints are:

-- Note: Ensure to call the massage centre in advance for bookings as they run out pretty quickly especially when it is raining.
+- Note: Ensure to call the massage centre in advance for bookings as they get booked out pretty quickly, especially when it is raining.
 I had to call at least 4 of them before I got a spot in one.

-- Shop.
-The clothes at the shops were so beautiful and hence definitely buy one or two of them and support local businesses.
+- Shop – The clothes at the shops are so beautiful and hence definitely buy one or two of them and support local businesses.
 Also, the souvenirs especially the surf boards and the colourful vans are awesome.

-- Go to the cinema.
-Yes the town has a unique cinema that plays old movies.
+- Go to the cinema – The town has a unique and old cinema that plays old movies.
 I did not get a chance to go for one of them but I would suggest watching one and going back in time.

-- Visit Art Industrial estate.
-As the name suggests, this is for art lovers.
-For this one, you need to have a car.
-Unfortunately, I could not visit as I had not hired a car this time.
+- Visit Art Industrial estate – As the name suggests, this is for art lovers.
+For this one, you need to have a car as it is a bit further away from the town centre.

 Around Byron Bay

-There are many things around Byron Bay that are as interesting as the things to do in the town.
+There are many things around Byron Bay that are as interesting as Byron Bay things to do.
 The town is surrounded by rivers, waterfalls and hiking trails.

 One can rent a car in Byron Bay either at the Ballina airport or at the ByronBay Rent a Car on Ewingsdale Road (5 kilometres from town centre).
 Ensure to take a full insurance with AUD 1 excess while hiring a car to have a stress free road trip.